ucbds-infra/otter-grader/docs/otter_assign/v1/notebook_format.rst

     rvs = [np.random.random() for _ in range(1000)] # SOLUTION

 The same caveats apply for this type of seeding as :ref:`above <otter_assign_v1_seed_variables>`.

-*Note that intercell seeding is not supported with R assignments.*

 R Example